coloHsq/aggregatron/README.md

 Basically it's just a clone of standards racks and devices view, with an added column for ports count (free/total)

 ![Screenshot 2024-02-20 alle 17 51 18](https://github.com/coloHsq/aggregatron/assets/46020242/e1bb6972-b496-4316-98ee-ab2b84f710d0)
-*This can be explained as: given a location, show the port count for all racks that contains a switch with at least one free 40GE port*
+*This can be explained as: given a location, show the port count for all racks that contains at least one free 40GE port from network switches*

 All the "magic" is done with dynamic count subqueries, driven by a custom form that extends the base ones (devices and racks) by adding the various ports types filtering options.